 It was difficult to remove the old lights – we scratched these back using a blade and Diggers Isopropyl alcohol cleaner (bought from Bunnings) as they were each originally glued to the capiz shell design using a hot glue gun.
 Some crumbled, so be prepared for the light fixtures to crack, and other parts came off in complete sections.
 This took up most of the time, and we did have two casualties where the capiz shell design cracked or became damaged in the process.

 We purchased a box of standard Christmas lights with an Australian plug (a main kit and an extension kit).
 We kept the light colours inside the parol as clear, whilst the external lights were coloured.
 We grouped the clear lights into bundles to fit inside each of the parol’s pointy ends and chose to use cable ties to attach to the existing wire frame.

 Over time, the lights will more than likely stop working again, so we thought it’d be much easier to replace them this way in the long term.
 We then bundled each of the coloured lights into bunches of six, rather than re-glueing them back on to the actual shell design, and again, used cable ties hold them in place.

 After cable tying the bundled lights back onto the wire frame and putting the parol back together, voila – I could not believe we actually made it happen.

-I can’t explain my happiness when we got it working again.
+I can’t explain my happiness when we got the parol working again.
 It was a highlight when the lights came on and seeing all the star points and the surrounding areas light up.